 Luckily, workers’ compensation benefits often cover the costs of such accidents, regardless of who is at fault.
 It’s important to know your rights if you should ever suffer a shoulder or rotator cuff injury while on the job.

 Your shoulder joint is made up of four tendons that attach your four shoulder muscles to your upper arm bone, or the rotator cuff.
 Since this joint area is very complex, it can be prone to damage.

 However, there are many other serious shoulder and rotator cuff injuries you can sustain in a workplace accident, including:

 - Shoulder dislocation

 - Impaired range of motion

-Causes of Shoulder & Rotator Cuff Injuries
+What Are Common Causes Of Shoulder & Rotator Cuff Injuries?

 Any job that requires lifting or pulling objects can lead to a shoulder or rotator cuff injury.
 However, it is possible to sustain this type of injury doing any type of work-related activity.